developdaly/stack/doc/html.md

 ## Favicons and Touch Icon

 The shortcut icons should be put in the root directory of your site.
-HTML5 Boilerplate comes with a default set of icons (include favicon and one Apple Touch Icon) that you can use as a baseline to create your own.
+The Stack comes with a default set of icons (include favicon and one Apple Touch Icon) that you can use as a baseline to create your own.

 Please refer to the more detailed description in the [Extend section](extend.md)